-- o the attached annual financial statements comply in all material respects with the requirements of German commercial law applicable to business corporations and give a true and fair view in accordance with German generally accepted accounting principles and German commercial law of the net assets and financial position of the Company as of September 30, 2020 and of its results of operations for the fiscal year from October 1, 2019 to September 30, 2020; and - the attached management report as a whole provides a correct view of the Company's position.
+- " the attached annual financial statements comply in all material respects with the requirements of German commercial law applicable to business corporations and give a true and fair view in accordance with German generally accepted accounting principles and German commercial law of the net assets and financial position of the Company as of September 30, 2021 and of its results of operations for the fiscal year from October 1, 2020 to September 30, 2021; and - " the attached management report as a whole provides a correct view of the Company's position.
 In all material respects, this management report is consistent with the annual financial statements, complies with German legal requirements and correctly presents the opportunities and risks of future development.

-In accordance with section 322 (3) 1 HGB, we confirm that our audit has not led to any objections regarding the legal compliance of the annual financial statements and the management report.
+In accordance with section 322 (3) 1 of the German Commercial Code (HGB), we confirm that our audit has not led to any objections regarding the legal compliance of the annual financial statements and the management report.